kodi/splex/README.md

-# SpleX
+# Splex

+Need to watch 4 log files?
+Tired of doing `tail -f log.file` in 4 terminal panels/tabs/windows?

+Enter **Splex**

 [![asciicast](https://asciinema.org/a/264129.svg)](https://asciinema.org/a/264129)

-Streaming log multiplexer for node.
+Splex is a streaming log multiplexer for node.

 Pass in multiple files as aguments, to watch streaming in real time